Jennifer Lopez & Drake Grind On Each Other & Share A Sweet Kiss — Watch

 Hot couple alert!
 Jennifer Lopez, 47, and Drake, 30, couldn’t keep their hands off each other while at a makeshift prom on Dec.
 29, and they are officially the new definition of #RelationshipGoals.
 While at the party, the new couple danced with each other like crazy — from sexy grinding to even slow dancing — and at one point, they even kissed on the lips!

 It’s unclear what exactly this event was, but from the videos fellow attendees uploaded to Instagram, it looked like a great time.
-Drake and J.Lo were even named King and Queen at the prom!
+Drake and J.Lo were even named King and Queen at the prom, which was reportedly hosted by Jen!
 The sexy singer looked incredible in a short, sequined dress with her hair pulled back in curls, while Drizzy looked more dapper than ever in his black tux.
 How cute are these two!?

 Most Shocking Couples Of 2016 – PICS